Insurance bad faith in Nevada is when an insurance company refuses to defend or indemnify a policy holder without a reasonable basis.

 - Delaying payment or underpaying on a valid claim (“undervaluing a claim”) for no good reason.

-- Unreasonably burying the policy holder with paperwork.
+- Unreasonably burying you with paperwork.

 - Using coercion to resolve a claim.

-- Not acting in the policy holder’s best interests.
+- Not acting in your best interests.

 - The amount that the insurance company should have paid out;